endlesstravel/endlesstravel.github.io/module/Love.FileSystem.md

 # Love.FileSystem

-> Provides an interface to the user's filesystem. his module provides access to files in specific places:
+> Provides an interface to the user's filesystem.
-    1. The root folder of the source directory archive /
-    2. The root folder of the game's save directory.
-Files that are opened for write or append will always be created in the save directory.
-The same goes for other operations that involve writing to the filesystem, like [Love.FileSystem](/module/Love.FileSystem?id=lovefilesystemcreatedirectorysystembyte).
-It is recommended to set your game's identity first.
-You can set it with [Love.FileSystem](/module/Love.FileSystem?id=lovefilesystemsetidentitysystembytesystemboolean) as well.

 ------------------------------------------------
 #### Love.FileSystem.NewFileData(System.String)